OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/sellar.rst

 The :code:`NonlinearBlockGaussSeidel` solver, also sometimes called a "fixed-point iteration solver," is a gradient-free method that works well in many situations.
-More tightly-coupled problems, or problems with instances of :ref:`ImplicitComponent <comp-type-3-implicitcomp>` that don't implement their own :code:'solve_nonlinear' method, will require the :code:`Newton` solver.
+More tightly-coupled problems, or problems with instances of :ref:`ImplicitComponent <comp-type-3-implicitcomp>` that don't implement their own :code:`solve_nonlinear` method, will require the :code:`Newton` solver.

 .. note::
     OpenMDAO comes with other nonlinear solvers you can use if they suit your problem.